manbax/NovelWaifu/README.md

 Distributed under the MIT License.
 See `LICENSE.txt` for more information.

 See the [open issues](https://github.com/SynthpX/wAIfuS/issues) for a full list of proposed features (and known issues).

+Please note that this document serves as an overview of the project at its current stage, and further updates and modifications may be made as the development progresses.